 The newspaper brought together a new generation of artists very critical of the political situation of Brazil, including Millôr Fernandes, Ziraldo, Jaguar, Martha Alencar, Sérgio Noronha, Moacir Scliar, Newton Carlos, Chico Buarque, Caetano Veloso, Ferreira Gullar, Glauber Rocha e Cacá Diegues.
 Its colloquial style profoundly transformed the language of Brazilian journalism.
 Publicity occupied 25% of the pages of the newspaper, which was purchased first and foremost by the sons and daughters of the Brazilian middle class.
 Many of its most interesting reports and political cartoons were censored by the military dictatorship, whose police invaded the Pasquim’s headquarters in November of 1970, arresting almost all of its journalists.
 The newspaper then became a symbol of resistance of civil society before the authoritarianism of the state.
 Although O Pasquim closed its operations in 1991, it is still considered the alternative newspaper of most longevity in Brazil.

 The Phantom appeared on the cover of Pasquim edition #454, published 10-16 March 1978.
-The 32 page publication contained a full page article featuring the Phantom, plus a second smaller article.
+The 32 page publication features art by Ziraldo on the cover, plus it contains a full page article featuring the Phantom, with a second smaller article.
 See below the cover and 2 internal articles.

 The full 32 page publication can be seen below.